jhhilary/sealed-secrets/README.md

 Sealed Secrets is composed of two parts:

 * A cluster-side controller / operator
-* A client-side utility: `kubeseal`
+* A client-side utility: `kubeseal2`

-The `kubeseal` utility uses asymmetric crypto to encrypt secrets that only the controller can decrypt.
+The `kubeseal2` utility uses asymmetric crypto to encrypt secrets that only the controller can decrypt.

 These encrypted secrets are encoded in a `SealedSecret` resource, which you can see as a recipe for creating a secret.
 Here is how it looks: